-- 9 During the NEPA phase, a Navigation Report will be completed to determine if the potential effects to navigation from construction - 10 require mitigation.
+During the NEPA phase, a Navigation Report will be completed to determine if the potential effects to navigation from construction require mitigation.

-1 7 NEXT STEPS AND IMPLEMENTATION
+7 NEXT STEPS AND IMPLEMENTATION

-- 3 Anticipated permits from federal, state, and - 4 local agencies - 5 Coordination and outreach for NEPA process - 6
+- Anticipated permits from federal, state, and local agencies - Coordination and outreach for NEPA process

-- 7 This section describes the process for moving the preferred alternative - 8 forward into NEPA, including additional design, analysis, and community - 9 outreach that will be needed to fully evaluate the potential environmental - 10 effects of implementation.
-A discussion of planned projects, including - 11 potential future passenger rail service improvements in or adjacent to the - 12 I-5 corridor, is also provided for context and future coordination during - 13 NEPA.
+This section describes the process for moving the preferred alternative forward into NEPA, including additional design, analysis, and community outreach that will be needed to fully evaluate the potential environmental effects of implementation.
+A discussion of planned projects, including potential future passenger rail service improvements in or adjacent to the I-5 corridor, is also provided for context and future coordination during NEPA.

-14 NEPA Analysis and Documentation
+NEPA Analysis and Documentation

-- 15 One of the main benefits of a PEL study is that it allows planning analyses and decisions to be carried forward into the NEPA - 16 environmental review process.
-This helps reduce duplication between the planning and environmental review processes which can - 17 lead to more efficient project delivery.
-To fully analyze the potential effects of implementation of the preferred alternative, the NEPA - 18 phase will include the completion of impact assessments for each discipline identified during this PEL process.
-The Existing - 19 Conditions memoranda will be expanded into full Discipline Reports with the inclusion of those impact assessments and mitigation - 20 measures, where appropriate, based on the preliminary design of the preferred alternative and bridge design.
-An analysis of - 21 cumulative impacts associated with the preferred alternative and potential mitigation measures will also be completed in the NEPA - 22 phase.
+One of the main benefits of a PEL study is that it allows planning analyses and decisions to be carried forward into the NEPA environmental review process.
+This helps reduce duplication between the planning and environmental review processes which can lead to more efficient project delivery.
+To fully analyze the potential effects of implementation of the preferred alternative, the NEPA phase will include the completion of impact assessments for each discipline identified during this PEL process.
+The Existing Conditions memoranda, included in Appendix D, will be expanded into full Discipline Reports with the inclusion of those impact assessments and mitigation measures, where appropriate, based on the preliminary design of the preferred alternative and bridge design.
+An analysis of cumulative impacts associated with the preferred alternative and potential mitigation measures will also be completed in the NEPA phase.
 Additional data collection, modeling, and coordination with agencies is anticipated.
-The next steps required to complete the - 23 Discipline Reports are described in Section 6, and in Appendix D.
+The next steps required to complete the Discipline Reports are described in Chapter 6, and in Appendix D.

-24 Anticipated Permits
+Anticipated Permits

-- 25 Implementation of the preferred alternative would require permits from federal, state and local agencies.
-Anticipated permits, the - agencies that issue them, and the project activities that would trigger each are described in Table 17.
-Other permits and approvals - 27 may also be required and will be identified once the project design has been further developed. - 28
+Implementation of the preferred alternative would require permits from federal, state and local agencies.
+Anticipated permits, the agencies that issue them, and the project activities that would trigger each are described in Table 17.
+Other permits and approvals may also be required and will be identified once the project design has been further developed.